Bottom Line

 Weather Resistance

-The hood and the collar of the coat fit seamlessly together creating a snug and weatherproof system that helps retain body warmth on cold days.
-The structured brim of the hood sheds water away from the body and keeps the head dry.
-The hem of the jacket extends just beyond the waist to provide superior coverage and shed water quickly and efficiently off of the torso.
+The hem of the jacket extends just beyond the waist to provide superior coverage and quickly sheds water from the torso.
 We love this jacket for summer monsoons, fall rains, and even early winter sleet.
 It is one of the most weather-resistant heavy-duty jackets to bring for inclement weather.

 Ventilation

-We hiked with the Beta fully zipped with the hood up, with varying levels of the front zipper unzipped, and even experimented with seeing how the front pockets contributed to shedding heat.
-Throughout all these different iterations to test ventilation, we were pleasantly surprised that the Gore-Tex used in this jacket breathed well enough on its own, unaided by opening up zips to the outside.
-The Beta felt less clammy and wet than other shells during high exertion.
-While this jacket does run on the warmer side, it is right at home in cool and wet environments where we tested it in coastal Alaska.
+We hiked with the Beta SL fully zipped and hood up, with varying levels of the front zipper unzipped, and even experimented with how the front pockets contribute to shedding heat.
+Throughout these iterations of ventilation testing, we were pleasantly surprised that the Gore-Tex in this jacket breathed well, even without opening the pit zips.

 Durability